jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 # September
+## Day 23
+#### The slaves were mainly used to pick crops like cotton and tobacco.
+Harriet Tubman was illiterate.
+Later in life, when she was in danger of being captured, she picked up a book and pretended to read it.
+This fooled the bounty hunters.

+#### The overseer was so angry with her that he hit her over the head with an iron weight.
+Harriet was knocked unconscious for many days.
+All the rest of her life she suffered from headaches and sudden sleeping spells.
+Harriet escaped from the plantation to Philadelphia, Pennsylvania.

+#### These people, both white and black, used the language of the railroad.
+Escaped slaves were called passengers, safe houses were called stations, and the guides were called conductors.

+#### In 1850, the American government passed a second Fugitive Slave Act.
+This put more pressure on Northern States to return escaped slaves to the South.

+#### In 1793, Upper Canada (Ontario) had passed a law, bringing a gradual stop to slavery.
+In 1834, slavery was abolished in the whole British Empire.
+A lot of escaped slaves had come to Canada before 1850, but now nearly all escaped slaves tried to go there.
+This provided a shelter for new arrivals.

+#### Black slaves knew Harriet as "Moses".
+The Bible tells the story of how Moses led the people of Israel out of slavery in Egypt.

 ## Day 22
 #### Florence's father ensured that she had a good education.
 But she was frustrated because girls and women were always under parental supervision.
 She felt called to a life of action, but her family insisted that she divide her time between being with her family and attending social functions.